 She has been commended on numerous occasions with awards and national recognition for her work including having been bestowed an honorary Doctorate of Humane Letters for her collective body of work in the Ohio legislature by Wilberforce University.

-As a former student of the arts growing up in musical theatre, studying both piano and clarinet and dancing ballet for nineteen years, Heard remains a committed supporter of the arts in all forms.
+As a former student of the arts growing up in musical theatre, studying both piano and clarinet and dancing ballet for nineteen years, Heard remains a committed supporter of the arts in all forms and enjoys international travel.

 She is lifetime member of the NAACP and member of Delta Sigma Theta Sorority, Inc.

-Heard hold a Bachelor of Arts in Mass Media Communications with a Minor in Business.
+Heard holds a Bachelor of Arts in Mass Media Communications with a Minor in Business.

-Representative Heard’s life mantra is “Seek ye first the kingdom of God and all His righteousness, and all these things shall be added unto you.”
+Heard’s life mantra is “Seek ye first the kingdom of God and His righteousness, and all these things shall be added unto you.”
 Matthew 6:33

 Paid for by Ohio Legislative Black Caucus Foundation